 Too often, organizations simply throw out words that they think will sound good in a glossy marketing brochure but have little relevance to anything else.
 Our take on 'Values' is subtlety different and hopefully somewhat more pragmatic.
 Think of Values as the 'enablers' to your Vision Statement.
-Don't be afraid to be honest about how you want your people to act and think.
+Don't be afraid, to be honest about how you want your people to act and think.
 2020 provided a good test for a company's values, as the company's that stuck to their values correctly articulated a true reflection of how they operate.
 Whereas, company's that struggled internally may have had poorly written values, which affects the overall success of strategic plans.

-It can be easy to become over-focused on outcomes.
+However, it can be easy to become over-focused on outcomes when realizing values.
 Outcomes matter, but if the way in which you go about achieving them is wrong, the outcomes themselves risk becoming irrelevant.
 Not only that - but organizations are ultimately nothing more than the sum of the people within them.
 The need for basic rules about how you want those people to work together is no different as to why the game of soccer needs rules.
-They exist to give a common purpose to your team (scoring goals), and to provide boundaries as to what people can to do achieve that purpose (no foul play).
+They exist to give a common purpose to your team (scoring goals) and to provide boundaries as to what people can to do achieve that purpose (no foul play).

 Using the bike manufacturing example from earlier, some good values would include:

 These values reflect the organization's beliefs to strive to be the leading bike manufacture - but not at any cost.
-How they get there is also important, and treating employees, customers and all other stakeholders with compassion and staying accountable is vitally important.
+How they get it is also important, and treating employees, customers, and all other stakeholders with compassion and staying accountable is vitally important.
 When you're ready to start creating some company values check out our guide 'How To Create Company Values'.

 - Aggressive Growth